LeonardosGitHub/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 	nano frontend.conf

-6. Update or add to the configuration as shown below:
+6. Update the upstream server and update the listen directive to add ssl capabilities, as shown in the screenshot below:

 .. code:: shell